rah_bitly

 Rah_bitly’s minimum requirements:

-- Installed web server with internet connection and outgoing HTTP connections allowed.
+• Installed on a web server with an internet connection and outgoing HTTP connections allowed.

-Most servers, including shared hosting spaces, should be able to run rah_bitly just fine as long as Textpattern v4.4.1 or newer is installed.
+Most servers, including shared hosting spaces, should be able to run rah_bitly just fine as long as Textpattern 4.5.0 or newer is installed.

 Configuring